 We went to Kandersteg to enjoy the Kandersteg – Sunnbüel freeride trail – it was my first time there, and Luke thought I would enjoy it.
 Unfortunately, it was far from the truth.
 After some really fun and enjoyable but challenging trails this one threw me back on the ground (literally, but we will get there).

-I was struggling down many tight and steep corners, it was technical, muddy and slippery, lots of rocks and just generally – not right up my alley.
+I was struggling down many tight and steep corners, it was technical, muddy and slippery, with lots of rocks and just generally – not right up my alley.
 We eventually made it down to the ground station, and after a short lunch break, I was ready to give it another try.
 I hoped I’ll be less anxious the second time around.

 I was, and I managed to progress on many of those tight corners, but still wasn’t enjoying it fully.
 And then came the steep rocky slope that I walked down the previous time.
 It was pretty wide and straight, and I knew I could conquer it if I worked with my mind.
 I just had to give it a try.